 The biggest problem connected with intestinal inflammation and diarrhea is dehydration.
-That’s why it’s important to drink a lot of water, juices, clear broths.
+That’s why it’s important to drink a lot of water, juices, and clear broths.

 However, you have to avoid coffee and caffeinated drinks, sugary drinks and sodas, and of course, alcohol.
 They may just worsen your diarrhea.

 If you have severe flares, you can consider a liquid diet.
-It consist of liquid meal replacements like the Elemental Diet.
-Although it may be not very pleasant and absolutely not tasty, the results may surpass your expectations – and it is only for the short term.
+It consists of liquid meal replacements like the Elemental Diet.
+Although it may be not very pleasant and absolutely not tasty, the results may surpass your expectations - and it is only for the short term.

 Note: The liquid diet requires constant guidance and monitoring by physician and nutritionist.

-Probiotics can help you restore your gut ecosystem and reduce inflammation, and calprotectin concentration.
+Probiotics can help you restore your gut ecosystem and reduce inflammation and calprotectin concentration.
 Your doctor might prescribe you the following probiotics: